Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 - Mac Learning
 - Flooding

+The l2fib table starts out empty.
+In the static option, add the MAC addresses in the l2fib table manually.
-The l2fib table starts out empty, and there are two ways to create l2fib table:
+In addition, there are two dynamic ways to create l2fib table entries:

 Learning
 ~~~~~~~~